NEW: The suspect doesn't have full-time access to his prosthetics, his lawyer says

 Al-Fawwaz and Bary are accused of being al Qaeda associates of bin Laden in London during the 1990s.

-Al-Masri was one of the highest-profile radical Islamic figures in Britain, where he was already sentenced to seven years for inciting racial hatred at his north London mosque and other terrorism-related charges.
+Al-Masri is one of the highest-profile radical Islamic figures in Britain, where he was already sentenced to seven years for inciting racial hatred at his north London mosque and other terrorism-related charges.

 Born in Egypt in 1958, he traveled to Britain to study before gaining citizenship through marriage in the 1980s.